Agilent/yb/README.md

 # yb (*Y*octo *B*uddy)

 yb is designed to make it easy to setup and (perhaps more importantly) keep Yocto environments **up-to-date and in-sync** with your team.
-It is early in development, but we are releasing it now as it is already useful in certain workflows.
+It is early in development, but we are releasing it now as it is already useful.

 Motivation
 ===========